 |Founders' Circle (Alpha Zeta Only)||$225|

 Be safe and reserve a room at the Baltimore Marriott Inner Harbor at Camden Yards in our designated room block here.

 Would you like to become a part of the program or the souvenir journal?
 Sponsorship opportunities are endless!
 Check out our Sponsorship prospectus here.

-The Fund was incorporated in 1985 as a 501(c)(3) tax-exempt non-profit organization to award scholarship grants to worthy students for the pursuit of higher education; to conduct community education programs which aid in the education and vocational improvement of individuals and raise community standards; to engage in charitable activities for the improvement in the life of the Greater Baltimore Community; to conduct appropriate research related to the purpose of the Fund; and to construct the Zeta Center for Healthy and Active Aging which serves as a resource for seniors residing in the Park Heights Community.
+Alpha Zeta Chapter established the Myrtle Tyler Faithful Fund (MTFF) Inc., 501(c)(3), in 1984 to honor Soror Myrtle Tyler faithful, one of the five founders of Zeta Phi Beta Sorority Inc. to award scholarship grants to worthy students for the pursuit of higher education; to conduct community education programs which aid in the education and vocational improvement of individuals and raise community standards; to engage in charitable activities for the improvement in the life of the Greater Baltimore Community; to conduct appropriate research related to the purpose of the Fund; and to support the Zeta Center for Healthy and Active Aging which serves as a resource for seniors residing in the Park Heights Community.

 During our 95th Anniversary Gala, we hope that you’ll shop our silent auction to support the MTFF Scholarship.
 All purchases are tax deductible.